maveric1977/yasharmoradi/content/posts/lean-agile-coaching.md

 featured: true
 published: true
 ---
-As a seasoned lean/agile coach with over 25 years of experience, I am passionate about helping businesses achieve their technology and leadership goals through data-driven solutions.
+As a seasoned lean/agile coach with years of experience, I am passionate about helping businesses achieve their technology and leadership goals through data-driven solutions.
 Lean/agile methodologies are key to achieving this, and I offer coaching services to help businesses adopt and implement these methodologies in their product development processes.

 > "Agile isn't a process, it's a mindset.
 It's about adapting to change, continuously improving, and delivering value to customers faster." - Linda Rising